getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Issue Owners

-By default, **alert emails** are sent to [LINK: issue owners].
-If issue owners isn't configured, or an owner isn't found, the email will do one of two things:
+By default, [LINK: issue owners] receive alert emails.
+If an issue owner is not configured or found, the email will either not send or send to all project members as defined in **Project Settings > Issue Owners**.

-- not send
-- send to all project members depending on the fall-through setting under **Project Settings > Issue Owners**.

 ![DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png](DON%20T%20add%20content%20to%20this%20Draft%20Alerts%20Notificatio/Screenshot_2020-02-26_22.03.07.png)

 ### Ignore

-While an issue is ignored, all alerts for that issue are muted.
+When an issue is set to ignore, Sentry mutes the alerts for that issue.
 You can also ignore an issue until certain conditions are met — for example, "ignore for 30 minutes."
 Keep in mind; **an ignored issue will still count towards your quota**.

 Finally, you can configure your personal alert notifications settings [here](https://sentry.io/settings/account/notifications/).

 ### Personal Alert Settings

-You can find your personal alert settings in **User Settings > Account > Notifications**.
+Review your personal alert settings in **User Settings > Account > Notifications**.

 Use the "default project alerts" setting to set your default preference across all projects — subscribed or unsubscribed.

 ![https://docs.sentry.io/assets/notifications/default_project_alerts-132a6776016d0827f14548f4e970adbcb273174f42c9aacfce2260e7c5434dfc.png](https://docs.sentry.io/assets/notifications/default_project_alerts-132a6776016d0827f14548f4e970adbcb273174f42c9aacfce2260e7c5434dfc.png)

-After making a selection, you can also selectively change it per project by going to **User Settings > Account > Notifications > Fine tune alerts by project**.
+After selecting the appropriate alert setting, selectively change it by project in **User Settings > Account > Fine tune alerts by project**.

 Each project has three options: Default, On, or Off.
 Selecting default uses your default preference from the previous step.